Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/iOS/SampleApp/SampleAppSwift/README.md

 func onInterstitialAdClosed(ad: KidozSDK.KidozInterstitialAd)
 ```
 **Kidoz iOS Interstitial best practices**
-- The preferred timing to show Interstitial Ads : Before the game ends, between game levels, after completing a game level .
+- The preferred timing to show Interstitial Ads: Before the game ends, between game levels, after completing a game level .
 - Some Interstitial Ads may contain video with sound.
-In order to maximise user experience, it is important to mute or pause game background sounds and pause the game while the Interstitial is displayed.
+In order to maximize the user experience, it is important to mute or pause game background sounds and pause the game while the Interstitial is displayed.
 This can be achieved by using `-onInterstitialAdShown:` and `-onInterstitialAdClosed:` callbacks:
 ```Swift
 onInterstitialAdShown {
 // mute|pause background sounds